-Master data management (MDM) is a process that creates a uniform set of data on customers, products, suppliers and other business entities from different IT systems.
-One of the core disciplines in the overall data management process, MDM helps improve data quality by ensuring that identifiers and other key data elements about those entities are accurate and consistent enterprise-wide.
+Master data management (MDM) is a process that creates a uniform set of data on customers, products, suppliers and other business entities across different IT systems.
+One of the core disciplines in the overall data management process, MDM helps improve the quality of an organization's data by ensuring that identifiers and other key data elements about those entities are accurate and consistent, enterprise-wide.

-When done properly, MDM can also streamline data sharing between different business systems and facilitate computing in system architectures that contain a variety of platforms and applications.
+When done properly, MDM can also streamline data sharing between different business systems and facilitate data processing in IT environments that contain a variety of platforms and applications.
 In addition, effective master data management helps make the data used in business intelligence (BI) and analytics applications more trustworthy.

 What is master data?

 Master data is often called a golden record of information in a data domain, which corresponds to the entity that's the subject of the data being mastered.
 Data domains vary from industry to industry.
 For example, common ones for manufacturers include customers, products, suppliers and materials.
 Banks might focus on customers, accounts and products, the latter meaning financial ones.
 Patients, equipment and supplies are among the applicable data domains in healthcare organizations.
 For insurers, they include members, products and claims, plus providers in the case of medical insurers.